fiduswriter/fiduswriter/README.md

   1. Copy the file configuration.py-default to configuration.py

   2. Edit the lines that start with "EMAIL" uncommenting and adding your server configuration.
+Depending on your server setup you may also need to configure DEFAULT_FROM_EMAIL

 ### Use a MySQL/PostGreSQL server instead of sqlite: